Kesko's management model

 Roles and responsibilities

 Kesko Group's financial reporting and its supervision are organised on three levels.
 Businesses analyse and report their figures to the divisions, which then report the division-specific figures to Group Level.
 Analyses and controls for ensuring the accuracy of reporting are used on each of the three reporting levels.
-The accuracy of reporting is ensured with automated and manual controls at every reporting level.
-The implementation of the analyses and controls is supervised on a monthly basis at the company, business, division and Group levels.

 Planning and performance reporting